AdobeDocs/developers-animatesdk-docs/Layer_object/layer16.md

 #### Description

-Method; It sets blend mode at the frame.
+Sets blend mode at the frame.

 #### Example